How to Register for Universal Pre-K (UPK) & Other School Options for Children Who Are 3 or 4 Years Old

 In the City of Boston, it's never too early to think about school options for your child.
 Whether you're interested in public, charter, or private school options, many schools accept students as young as 4 years old and some even as young as 3 years old.

 In Boston, these earliest learners have their own pre-K grades grouped by age: K0 for 3-year-olds and K1 for 4-year-olds.
 K2 is the grade commonly associated with a traditional kindergarten grade for entering 5-year-old students.

 Why You Should Register Your 3- or 4-Year-Old for School

 This age group is one of the largest entry points into Boston Public Schools, meaning there is a large number of 4-year-olds all trying to get seats into great-fit schools.
 Thus, it's critical to register your 4-year-old for every school option available to your family.

 Remember: you can register your child for any school seat they get in Boston, but that doesn't mean you have to enroll your child at the school they received a seat.
 At Boston School Finder, we like to remind families that you can always turn down a seat you receive, but you can't turn down a seat you don't have.

-In addition to K0 and K1 options via BPS, Boston has also made a commitment to offer UPK—Universal Pre-Kindergarten—seats for children who are 4 years old.
-The City is on its way to creating 750 high-quality UPK seats in Boston for 4-year-olds in Boston at Community-Based Organizations.
+In addition to K0 and K1 options via BPS, Boston has also made a commitment to offer UPK—Universal Pre-Kindergarten—seats for children who are 4 years old at Community-Based Organizations.
+As of 2021, a very limited number of seats for 3-year-old children are also available.